 Across the literature on gender and at the core of good practice design is to make implicit expectations explicit.
 Explicating values, behaviors, procedures, and cultural expectations allows us to see our processes differently and design for the outcomes and experiences we want – instead of letting habit and social, corporate, and team implicit expectations dominate.
 Through explicating our invisible assumptions, we find small changes that will help the whole team and are also good for women.
 Then we can sneak these changes into the practice.

 For this OP we look at key processes through the lens of explicit and implicit practices with an eye for gender issues.
 Using Scrum, the most popular form of agile, as an example we develop a tool to raise up implicit practices so that teams and organizations may discuss and redesign them.
-The tool we have developed has been honed in leadership and gender workshops, with Scrum teams, and with individual team members.
+The tool we developed has been honed in leadership and gender workshops, with Scrum teams, and with individual team members.
 All of this work has been spearheaded by Nicola Marsden and her team in their work to improve practices for women in IT.
 We collaborated on the final tool we share here

 Research: Scrum is often cited for creating a positive working environment for women.
 Its values, principles, roles, and practices are said to hold great potential to promote fairness and gender equality.
 But does it?
 To find out Nicola leaned on social scientific and process redesign literature to define a 2×2 analysis matrix and then iterated its use.
 Each quadrant guides reflection with a set of questions.
 The questions selected are those that best generate insights and encourage reflection.
 The resulting framework and the questions for each quadrant were then reviewed and iterated by experts to its final form.
 The reviewers were experts with a background in Scrum, gender respectively feminist studies, organizational development, or related fields.